Adding an AWS S3 Bucket for Storage

 Access Global Settings

-1. From any Flosum Cloud App, click the App Switcher icon in the dropdown menu from the sidebar menu.
+From any Flosum Cloud App, click the App Switcher icon at the top of the left sidebar menu.

 Global Settings can also be accessed by directly logging in using your region's Global Settings URL.
 See the following article for login instructions.